There are so many types of lily flowers available that you can grow in your garden.

 So you can have different types of lilies flowering from early summer to fall depending on the species.

 The most popular lily flowers are these species: cally lily, peace lily, tiger lily, easter lily, and stargazer lily.
+They are pictured below.

 Then there are the oriental lilies, such as the beautiful pure white and very fragrant ‘Casablanca’ lily and the rosy red, with white petal edges, stargazer lily.